Natural science: Atmospheric sciences

-Although sometimes considered in conjunction with the earth sciences, due to the independent development of its concepts, techniques, and practices and also the fact of it having a wide range of sub-disciplines under its wing, atmospheric science is also considered a separate branch of natural science.
-This field studies the characteristics of different layers of the atmosphere from ground level to the edge of the space.
+Although sometimes considered in conjunction with the Earth sciences, due to the independent development of its concepts, techniques, and practices and also the fact of it having a wide range of sub-disciplines under its wing, atmospheric science is also considered a separate branch of natural science.
+This field studies the characteristics of different layers of the atmosphere from ground level to the edge of space.
 The timescale of the study also varies from day to century.
 Sometimes, the field also includes the study of climatic patterns on planets other than Earth.

 Oceanography

-The serious study of oceans began in the early- to mid-20th century.
+The serious study of oceans began in the 19th century.
 As a field of natural science, it is relatively young, but stand-alone programs offer specializations in the subject.
-Though some controversies remain as to the categorization of the field under earth sciences, interdisciplinary sciences, or as a separate field in its own right, most modern workers in the field agree that it has matured to a state that it has its own paradigms and practices.
+Though some controversies remain as to the categorization of the field under earth sciences, interdisciplinary sciences, or as a separate field in its own right, most modern workers in the field agree that it has matured to a state where it has its own paradigms and practices.

 Planetary science

-Planetary science or planetology, is the scientific study of planets, which include terrestrial planets like the Earth, and other types of planets, such as gas giants and ice giants.
-Planetary science also concerns other celestial bodies, such as dwarf planets moons, asteroids, and comets.
+Planetary science, or planetology, is the scientific study of planets, which include terrestrial planets like the Earth, and other types of planets, such as gas giants and ice giants.
+Planetary science also concerns other celestial bodies, such as dwarf planets, moons, asteroids, and comets.
 This largely includes the Solar System, but recently has started to expand to exoplanets, particularly terrestrial exoplanets.
 It explores various objects, spanning from micrometeoroids to gas giants, to establish their composition, movements, genesis, interrelation, and past.
 Planetary science is an interdisciplinary domain, having originated from astronomy and Earth science, and currently encompassing a multitude of areas, such as planetary geology, cosmochemistry, atmospheric science, physics, oceanography, hydrology, theoretical planetology, glaciology, and exoplanetology.
 Related fields encompass space physics, which delves into the impact of the Sun on the bodies in the Solar System, and astrobiology.

 Planetary science comprises interconnected observational and theoretical branches.
 Observational research entails a combination of space exploration, primarily through robotic spacecraft missions utilizing remote sensing, and comparative experimental work conducted in Earth-based laboratories.
 The theoretical aspect involves extensive mathematical modelling and computer simulation.

 Typically, planetary scientists are situated within astronomy and physics or Earth sciences departments in universities or research centers.
 However, there are also dedicated planetary science institutes worldwide.
 Generally, individuals pursuing a career in planetary science undergo graduate-level studies in one of the Earth sciences, astronomy, astrophysics, geophysics, or physics.
 They then focus their research within the discipline of planetary science.
-Major conferences are held annually, and numerous peer reviewed journals cater to the diverse research interests in planetary science.
+Major conferences are held annually, and numerous peer-reviewed journals cater to the diverse research interests in planetary science.
 Some planetary scientists are employed by private research centers and frequently engage in collaborative research initiatives.